 3. Is there a waiting list and, how long is the wait?

-4. The length of program inpatient and outpatient?
+4. The length of stay for the inpatient and outpatient programs?

 The answer to this question will vary from person to person.
 The effects of substance abuse are different for everyone and what will work for one person may not work for another.
 There is no right answer to this question, and the information is required to help you plan.
-There are some industry standards though, and any time-frame that falls outside the regular therapy period should be questioned.
+There are some industry standards though, and any time frame that falls outside the regular therapy period should be questioned.
+Most people remain in Ocean Hills Recovery’s inpatient programs for about 30 to 45 days.

 6. What is the billing policy?
 Are insurance and finance available?